 The Best Lens for Car Photography

 You want a fast prime lens.
 I recommend at least an f1.8.
-The fast lens allows for a nice shallow depth of field -- the motion blur behind the vehicle.
+A fast lens gives a nice shallow depth of field -- the blur behind the vehicle.
 Turn down the ISO, turn up the aperture (I’m normally shooting f1.8-2.2), and adjust the shutter for the right composition.
 The fast lens also gives great dusk shots allowing plenty of light to the camera.

 iPhone / Android Car Photography Tips